vuejs/vue-test-utils/docs/en/common-gotchas.md

 # Common gotchas

+## browser environment

+Vue Test Utils must be run in a browser environment.
+This means you can run it in a browser (not recommended), or you can run it in node using a virtual browser, like [JSDOM](https://github.com/tmpvar/jsdom).

+[Jest](https://facebook.github.io/jest/docs/en/cli.html) sets up JSDOM automatically, so it is the easiest way for you to run Vue Test Utils in node.

 ## createLocalVue

 `createLocalVue` returns an extended Vue class so you can add mixins, directives, components and plugins without affecting the global Vue class.